PureLin/RavennaRecorder/ReadME.md

 1. If you don't have git installed, install it by `sudo apt install git`
 2. Get the code from git repo: `git clone https://github.com/PureLin/RavennaRecorder.git`
 3. Switch to the directory: `cd RavennaRecorder` and make the script executable: `sudo chmod +x install.sh`
-4. Run the installation script: `sudo ./install.sh`
+4. Run the installation script: `sudo -E ./install.sh`
 5. After install finished, you can check the status by `sudo systemctl status RavennaRecorder`
 6. If everything works fine, you should open the browser and type `http://<device_ip>:3031` to access the web interface.